-25.4.1 Cabinet Members
+25.4.1 Cabinet Members' role in decision making

-Individually, Cabinet Members may take decisions in accordance with those functions delegated to them, as set out in Part 3 of this Constitution and, with Officer advice, may give strategic direction as to the implementation of those decisions.
+Individually, Cabinet Members may take decisions in accordance with those functions delegated to them, as set out in Part 3 of this Constitution and, with Officer advice, may express a strategic view as to the implementation of those decisions.

-All such decisions should be properly recorded, noting which officers have provided advice in the taking of the decision.
-The decision will then be published as required.
+All formal decisions must be properly recorded, noting which Officers have provided advice in the taking of the decision.
+The decision must then be published unless the decision is exempt for publication for some lawful reason.